Bringing the Old Quay back into use

 Experts in their field will lead supervised groups of volunteers and oversee the cleaning up and restoration work.

-Explore the fishing heritage of Newlyn that grew up around the Old Harbour and Gwavas Quay from before the 14th Century.
+Explore the fishing heritage of Newlyn that grew up around the Old Quay and Gwavas Lake from before the 14th Century.

-Newlyn’s Old Harbour has served as the heart of the village for centuries.
-However, with the growing demands on the main working harbour, the Old Harbour has seen a decline in general maintenance over recent decades.
+Newlyn’s Old Quay has served as the heart of the village for centuries.
+However, with the growing demands on the main working harbour, the old harbour itself has seen a decline in general maintenance over recent decades.

-Recognizing its historical importance, Historic England conducted a thorough assessment of the Old Harbour in 2023.
+Recognising its historical importance, Historic England conducted a thorough assessment of the old quay in 2023.
 This assessment focused on the listed structures within the area, highlighting their significance.
 Based on the findings and a detailed archeological assessment and statement of significance, listed building work consent has been approved and joint funding from NHPC and £10,000 from Penzance Town Council has been obtained.
 Crucially, much of this will go towards using genuine wrought iron to replace the worn out ladders and mooring rings.
 Grant funding opportunities are now being explored to financially support the rest of the work.

-Bringing the harbour back into use as a base for local and visiting luggers aims to build on Newlyn’s rich maritime heritage and breathe new life into the Old Harbour.
+Bringing the harbour back into use as a base for local and visiting luggers aims to build on Newlyn’s rich maritime heritage and breathe new life into the Old Quay area.

 Newlyn Archive will play an active role in gathering or documenting any old photos, movies, artwork, documents or artefacts associated with the Old harbour.

-Project finance: WCLIT with Newlyn Pier and Harbour Commission.
+Project finance: Newlyn Pier and Harbour Commission with £10k from Penzance Council.

 Collating the history: Newlyn Archive